kidaa/development-resources/development-roadmap/README.md

 This is intended as a high-level overview of what we should do with Lilypond.

-TODO How is this different from an issue tracker?

-NOTE: this is a very chaotic dump right now, should improve in aaa few hours.
+As opposed to the issue tracker, which lists specific problems/todos, this list should contain only coherent, big and well-defined "projects".
+Any specific research about specific issues doesn't belong here.

+This is in no way a concrete plan of work, we don't know when we'll tackle these issues.

 TODO we should probably move here all stuff from http://lilypond.org/gsoc-2012.html.

-Any specific research about specific issues doesn't belong here.

-This is in no way a concrete plan and there's no guarantee that we'll do this stuff in any order or deadline.

-urs musicology roadmap (cannot find it at the moment....
+TODO: add Urs' "musicology roadmap" (cannot find it at the moment....
 Urs?)

 ### Suggestions from David Kastrup's email:

+TODO: distribute these among categories below.

 #### Bachelor: